dxatscale/sfpowerkit/README.md

 OPTIONS
-  -d, --outputdir=outputdir                                                         Directory to output the results -p, --packagedirectories=packagedirectories                                       package directories to run diff on -r, --revisionfrom=revisionfrom                                                   (required) Base revision from which to generate the diff
+  -d, --outputdir=outputdir                                                         Directory to output the results -p, --packagedirectories=packagedirectories                                       Run diff only for specified package directories
+  -r, --revisionfrom=revisionfrom                                                   (required) Base revision from which to generate the diff
   -t, --revisionto=revisionto                                                       [default: HEAD] Target revision from which to generate the diff
   --csv                                                                             Output to csv file